chaosmail/python-fs/README.md

 ### fs.isdir(path)

-Reurns True if the *path* exists and is a directory.
+Returns True if the *path* exists and is a directory.
 Returns False if *path* is a file or does not exist.

 ```python
 >>> fs.isdir('test.txt')